open-telemetry/opentelemetry-dotnet/docs/logs/customizing-the-sdk/README.md

 is an immutable representation of the entity producing telemetry as [Attributes](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/common/common.md#attributes).

-The snippet below demonstates creating a default `ResourceBuilder` and adding service metadata.
+The snippet below demonstrates creating a default `ResourceBuilder` and adding service metadata.

 ```csharp